 $100 per climber

 This lesson is great for introducing experienced gym climbers to leading outdoors as well as for outdoor climbers who want some extra coaching.
 We will teach rope management, hardware evaluation, rappelling, proper falling technique and outdoor ethics.
 This class requires experience in lead belaying and some experience in lead climbing.
-This class is taught at Robinson Park (Sandstone, MN) and Silver Creek Cliffs (Duluth, MN).
+This class is taught at Robinson Park (Sandstone, MN).

 Top Rope Anchoring Skills